vectordotdev/content-old/posts/loggingPython.md

 ### Levels

-Like any good logging module, the one included with the Python library allows you to differentiate between logs of different importance.
+Like most other good logging modules, the Python module is a `leveled logger`, meaning it allows you to differentiate between logs of different importance.

 Imagine if a log message saying that a server was melting down was buried between thousands of messages of users signing in.
 You want to store all this information but should react differently to these messages.

 There are five levels defined in the module, making it easy to differentiate between messages.
-Though you don’t have to follow by these guidelines, it makes it easy only to pay attention to the relevant messages.

 ![](./images/loggingPython/loggingLevels.jpeg)